 - HIV infection

-If testis cancer is confirmed, a CT scan of the chest, abdomen and pelvis is required to determine whether and how far the cancer has spread.
+If testis cancer is confirmed, a CT scan of the chest, abdomen and pelvis will help determine whether and how far the cancer has spread.
 Sometimes a brain CT or MRI is also required, depending on the patient’s symptoms and the specific subtype of cancer.

 Prior to removal of the testis, blood tests are taken for specific tumour markers (alpha-fetoprotein, beta human chorionic gonadotrophin and lactate dehydrogenase).
 These chemicals can be elevated in men with testis cancer, and persistence of these markers after treatment suggests the presence of cancer in other parts of the body.